Cumulocity-IoT/cumulocity-app-builder/README.md

 * **Browser-based Device Simulators:** Create device simulators that run directly in your browser.
 * **DTDL Simulator:** User can now create simulator based on [DTDL](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/dtdlv2.md)(Digital Twins Definition Language).
 * **Group Simulator:** User can create simulator for existing device group or new device group.
-* **Runtime widget loading:** Install widgets without re-compiling.
-Please refer our [Demo Widget](https://github.com/SoftwareAG/cumulocity-demo-widget).
+* **Runtime widgets plugin:** Install widgets without re-compiling.
+Please refer our [Demo Widget](https://github.com/SoftwareAG/cumulocity-demo-widget-plugin).
 * **Group template dashboards:** Give every device in a group an identical dashboard (but customized to the device).
 * **Create an App with a custom contextPath:** Change the URL used to access a particular app.
 * **Application Clone**: User can now clone existing application while creating new one.
 * **GainSight Integration:** Gainsight is integrated with app builder and user can control it from settings page.
-* **New Home Page:** New Home Page with quick start videos, help and support information.
+* **Home Page:** User can find quick start videos, help and support information on home page.
 * **Tabs:** Group your dashboards into tabs.
 * **Dashboard Catalog:** User can select any pre-designed template for dashboard and ability to install dependent runtime widgets.
-* **Widget Catalog:** Now user has ability to install/update runtime widgets directly from Widget Catalog.
+* **Widget Catalog:** Now user has ability to install/update widgets directly from Widget Catalog.
 This is single place where user can also find widget details such as documentation, preview, license and author details.
 *  **Branding:** Now user can use color picker to choose millions of colors to customize branding.
 Header, Action bar and tab bar are also customizable.
-*  **Theme:** Application builder now support one clicks theme selection.
+*  **Theme:** Application builder now support one clicks theme selection and custom theme creation.
 *  **Server-Side Simulators:** Application Builder now supports Server-side simulators.
 User just need to install micro-service from [here](https://github.com/SoftwareAG/cumulocity-app-builder/releases/download/v1.3.1/simulator-app-builder.zip) and you will get option while creating simulator to "Run on Server".
 * **Role Based Access:** User can now control dashboard visibility in application builder by assigning global role(s) to a dashboard.
 * **File(CSV/JSON) Based Simulator:** Application Builder now supports File Based Simulators(Server-side).
 User just need to install micro-service from [here](https://github.com/SoftwareAG/cumulocity-app-builder/releases/download/v1.3.1/csv-simulator-ms.zip) and use simulator type as File(CSV/JSON).
 User can import CSV/JSON file to create measurements/events to simulate use cases.